rmwferguson/markdown-cv/index.md

 ## Technical qualifications

-* HSE Pro SCUBA,
+* HSE Pro SCUBA
 * RYA level 2 Power boat
 * GMDSS marine VHF
-* RYA survival at sea.
+* RYA survival at sea
-* Full (clean) UK drivers licence.
+* Full (clean) UK drivers licence

 ## Courses
+* Fundamentals of Aerosol Science (British Aerosol Society, Novomber 2015)
+* Astrobiology and the Search for Extra-terrestrial Life (Coursera University of Edinburgh, 2014)
-* Generalised Linear Modelling in R, Imperial College London
+* Generalised Linear Modelling in R, (Imperial College London, 2011)
 * SItEMICRO course in Microbial Ecology.
-Messina Italy
+(Messina Italy, 2011)
-* Standing up for science media workshop, Sense about Science
+* Standing up for science media workshop, (Sense about Science, 2011)
-* Astrobiology and the Search for Extra-terrestrial Life, Coursera University of Edinburgh
-* Fundamentals of Aerosol Science, British Aerosol Society
-* Introduction to BioLinux (Essex)
+* Introduction to BioLinux (Essex, December 2013)
 * Analytical chemistry for researchers (Canﬁeld, November 2010)

 ## Conferences
 ### Presentations

-EAC 2017 Zurich.
+__European Aerosol Conference__ (2017)  Zurich.
 The bioaerosol bacterial microbiome at urban, agricultural, and industrial sites: Exposure, size fraction and composition.

-British Aerosol Society focus meeting 10, Bioaerosols (2017) Novel Insights into the size distributions of bioaerosols.
+__British Aerosol Society focus meeting 10, Bioaerosols__ (2017) Novel Insights into the size distributions of bioaerosols.

-Bioaerosol, microbiome & lung disease symposium (2017) RIVM, Bilthoven- Rapid monitoring of bioaerosols in Urban, Agricultural and Industrial Environments.
+__Bioaerosol, microbiome & lung disease symposium__ (2017) Utrecht University, Bilthoven- Rapid monitoring of bioaerosols in Urban, Agricultural and Industrial Environments.

-BAS annual meeting 2016 Birmingham.
+__BAS annual meeting__ (2016) Birmingham.
 Efficient and Rapid Recovery of bioaerosol DNA From the Air.

-GASG 64 2016 Cranfield.
+__GASG 64__ (2016) Cranfield.
 Rapid monitoring of Bioaerosols – DNA collection and analysis.

-MASTS 4th annual conference 2014 Edinburgh.
+__MASTS 4th annual conference__ (2014) Edinburgh.
 Linking biodiversity to ecosystem services in the deep sea.

-MMEG 2013 Essex.
+__MMEG 2013__ (2013) Essex.
 Inﬂuence of microbial community structure on performance of anaerobic digestion.

-INTECOL 2013 London.
+__INTECOL__ (2013) London.
 Inﬂuence of microbial community structure on performance of anaerobic digestion.

-SGM 2012 Dublin.
+__society for general Microbiology, sping conference__ (2012) Dublin.
 Inﬂuence of stress events on microbial communities in anaerobic digesters.

 ### Posters

-ISMOS 6 (San Diego) (2017) The Variable Influence of Dispersant on Degradation of Oil Hydrocarbons in Subarctic Deep-Sea Sediments at Low Temperatures (0–5 °C).
+__International Symposium on Applied Microbiology and Molecular Biology in Oil Systems 6__ (2017) San Diego.
+The Variable Influence of Dispersant on Degradation of Oil Hydrocarbons in Subarctic Deep-Sea Sediments at Low Temperatures (0–5 °C).

-European Aerosol conference 2016 Tours.
+__European Aerosol conference__ (2016) Tours.
 Rapid monitoring of bioaerosols in industrial, agricultural and urban environments.

-WasteEng 2012 Porto.
+__WasteEng 2012__ (2012) Porto.
 Influence of glycerol overload on microbial communities in anaerobic digesters.

 ## Professional membership